aws-samples/systems-manager-license-manager-license-tracker-for-sql-server/README.md

     2. AccountId: `<AWS Account ID where the document was deployed in>`
     3. LicenseConfiguration(s): `<AWS License Manager Configuration ARN associated with the different editions of SQL instances>`
     4. AutomationAssumeRole: select `SQLServerLicenseTracker-Role`
-9. For Specify schedule we recommend using the **CRON schedule builder running every day** at any time that works well for you Shown below is an example to configure the association to run every day at 10:00 PM
+9. For **Specify schedule** we recommend using the **CRON schedule builder running every day** at any time that works well for you.
+Shown below is an example to configure the association to run every day at 10:00 PM

 ![](images/association-schedule.png)